A Farewell to Arms: Plot summary

 The novel is divided into five sections, or "books".
-Frederic Henry narrates the story in the first-person.
+Frederic Henry narrates the story in the first person.

 Book One

-Lieutenant Frederic Henry, an American medic, is serving in the Italian Army.
+Lieutenant Frederic Henry is an American medic serving in the Italian Army, who speaks Italian.
 The novel begins during the First World War.
 It is the start of winter, when a cholera epidemic kills thousands of soldiers.
-Frederic has a brief visit to Gorizia, where he meets with other army fellows and the priest.
+Frederic visits Gorizia, where he meets other army fellows and the priest.
 He finds there are two brothels – one for officers and the other for lower-rank soldiers.
-On his return, he shares his experience with his friend, Surgeon Rinaldi, quite older than him.
+On his return, he shares his experience with his friend, Surgeon Rinaldi, who is about the same age as Frederic.

 Rinaldi is fond of beautiful women.
 He has fallen in love with an English nurse named Catherine Barkley, though not so seriously.
-Rinaldi takes Frederic to a British hospital, where Frederic is introduced to Catherine.
-Frederic feels attracted towards her.
-She tells him about her fiancé, who was killed in the battle, and also about her feeling uncomfortable in the rain, as it starts to rain.
-Frederic tries to kiss her, but she refuses and slaps him, feeling sorry thereafter.
-Eventually they kiss, as now she feels somewhat inclined towards him.
-Frederic, with his fellow drivers (Passini, Manera, Gordini and Gavuzzi) takes the ambulance in war.
-Passini is killed in a mortar attack, whereas Frederic is severely wounded in the knee on the Italian front and is sent to the hospital.
+Rinaldi takes Frederic to a British hospital, where Frederic is introduced to, and attracted to, Catherine.
+She tells him about her fiancé, who was killed in battle, and also about feeling uncomfortable in the rain, as it starts to rain.
+Frederic tries to kiss her, but she refuses and slaps him.
+She regrets doing so and eventually warms to him and they kiss.

+Frederic and his fellow drivers (Passini, Manera, Gordini and Gavuzzi) take the ambulance toward the front line.
+Passini is killed in a mortar attack.
+Frederic is severely wounded in the knee on the Italian front and is sent to the hospital.